 For example, if your oar is 5 3/8″ around like the one below, your diameter is 1.71 inches.

 This means your oar hooks should be 2 inches wide.

 How to Order

-With the measurements you took, choose the size you need from the drop-down form below:
+With the measurements you took, choose the size you need in the Brown County Forge Etsy shop here:

 Email Us: firstname.lastname@example.org

 About Our Shop

 Terran Marks, the blacksmith at Brown County Forge, is dedicated to making hardware that lasts but also looks good.